Canaqueese: War leader and diplomat

 Although the expedition failed to engage the Mohawk in battle, the French torched all four of the abandoned Mohawk towns and the fields of maize that surrounded them.
 When Tracy returned to Quebec in early November, he had one of the Mohawk captives hanged.
 He released Canaqueese, who "feared it [hanging] more than the others," and ordered him to present Tracy's conditions to the Mohawk.
-The Mohawk were given "four moons" to respond or Tracy would hang the remaining Iroquois detainees.
+The Mohawk were given "four moons" to respond or Tracy would hang the remaining Haudenosaunee detainees.
 The conditions included providing hostage families and the repatriation of Wendat and Algonquin adoptees.
 Canaqueese returned to Quebec the following April but without any adoptees or hostage families.
-Tracy threatened to invade again if his terms were not met, and sent Canaqueese back with all but two of the male Iroquois prisoners held at Quebec.
+Tracy threatened to invade again if his terms were not met, and sent Canaqueese back with all but two of the male Haudenosaunee prisoners held at Quebec.
 A peace settlement was reached in July 1667 when a Mohawk and Oneida delegation brought several families to Quebec, and invited Jesuit missionaries to their homelands.

 Canaqueese may have been one of several Mohawk who were baptized at Quebec in 1667.
 Because of increasing conflict between traditionalist Mohawk and those willing to convert to Catholicism, a number of Mohawk families including Canaqueese migrated to the St. Lawrence River valley and established a settlement on the south shore of the river near Montreal.

 1687 Denonville Expedition

-Canaqueese is not named again in any sources until 1687, when he is described as one of the "Christian Indians" who fought against the Seneca with the forces of the Marquis de Denonville.
+Canaqueese is not named again in any sources until 1687, when he is named as one of the "Christian Indians" who fought against the Seneca with the forces of the Marquis de Denonville.
 When some of the Christian Mohawk wanted to turn back, the aging Canaqueese exhorted them to continue.
 Canadian historian Mark Meuwese argues that attacking Iroquoia was "not necessarily an indication of his abandonment of an Iroquois identity," but that "since the Iroquois refugee communities in the St. Lawrence valley were politically independent from the Five Nations, the Flemish Bastard may have sincerely viewed the Senecas as an obstacle to the interests of the Christian Indians."